 - It is NOT possible to make up a missed Test and Quiz except in the case that you have a legitimate reason including a serious accident, illness, and so forth.
-Appropriate documentation is required for cases of illness. - An email to instructor on the day of absence is necessary to set up a time to take a make-up quiz or test.
+A doctor's note is required for cases of illness.

-[Note] Please bring to the attention of your instructor any problems you may be having in continuing this course so that issues can be dealt with before they became serious.
+[Note] Please bring to the attention of your instructor any problems you may be having in continuing this course so that issues can be dealt with them before they became serious.